Produce 101: Lettuce

 So, where do you keep your lettuce?
 We tell people to keep it in the coldest part of their cooler.
 They like it really cold, but don’t wash it until just before you use it.
 Again, you want to keep it cold, but let’s not freeze it.
 Lettuce is mostly water and if exposed to too cold of a temperature, will freeze.
 Once it freezes, it is not usable as the cell walls are ruptured.

 We have a dedicated QA team in the field.
 They’re in the field looking at the effects of the different microclimates on the growing season, the overall maturity quality of the heads, and they notify us if they see any challenges with the current market situation.
 They, along with our purchasing team, update the FreshPress every week.
-Since this is a real-time look at commodities, it may take up to a week to see the effects in your area.
+Since this is a real-time look at commodities, it may take up to a week to 10 days to see the effects in your area.

 So, how do you know if lettuce is mature?
 Well, with head lettuce, you can kind of gently squeeze it and tell.
 Iceberg’s the easiest.
 The more compact it feels, the more mature it is–it’s denser, the yield is higher, it’s been allowed to grow a little more.